ballesterogh/algorithmic-collusion-IJIO-replication-code/README.md

-# Replication Package for Algorithmic Collusion under Stochastic Costs: User's Guide
+# Replication Package for Algorithmic Collusion under Stochastic Costs

 This repository contains the replication code for: Ballestero, G. (2026).
 Algorithmic collusion under sequential pricing and stochastic costs. _International Journal of Industrial Organization_, 106, 103281.